-Social media has got tremendous opportunities for businesses.
-Its primary goal is to expose your brand to a community otherwise out of touch with brick and mortar system.
-It is also an active contributor in bringing organic traffic and leads.
+Social media got tremendous opportunities for businesses.
+Its primary goal is to expose brands to communities out of touch with brick and mortar system.

-But, with the existence of multiple platforms each with its own character limits.
-Social media is found to be a challenging platform for businesses to embrace.
-To help navigate through likes, dislike, comments, reviews, and inquiries — small enterprises investing in the services of a third party or hiring an in-house manager to take lead.
+However, the existence of multiple platforms each with own character limits makes social media challenging for businesses to embrace.
+To help navigate through likes, dislike, comments, reviews, and inquiries.
+Businesses invest in the services of a third party or hire an in-person to take the lead.

-To find out who is best to look after your online profile, we will see some advantages of two distinct social media service providers.
-But honestly, everything will depend on your business needs.
+To find who is best to look after your online profile, we have highlighted the advantages of two distinct social media service providers.
+But honestly, everything depends on your business needs.

 What is a social media agency?

-A basic Google search on the term social media agency will generate you an endless string of results and links.
-You soon realize there is an entire world of businesses offering social media services – each promoting probably differently.
-But what is vital is all offer social media services either directly or indirectly.
+A basic search on the term social media agency generates you endless string of results.
+You soon realize there is an entire world of businesses offering social media services – each promoting differently.
+And all offer social media services either directly or indirectly.

-A social media agency can be a group of marketing professionals providing social media functions to other businesses.
+An agency can be a group of marketing professionals providing social media functions to businesses.
 They can be small comprising three-four people or a full-fledged company offering social media management and marketing services.
-Among the advantages an agency has includes:

 1. Tools, a software resource, and AI

-Social media and digital marketing have seen several changes since inception.
+Social media and digital marketing landscape have changed a lot.
 So as the tools aimed at making the process of management and marketing easier.
-However, even with all these changes, there hardly a one – size – fits – all program.
-Hence, lies a problem of juggling different medium when implementing a social media strategy.
-While this is a time-consuming action, it is rarely a problem for agencies but freelancers.
+However, even with these changes, there hardly a one – size – fits – all program.
+There lies a problem of juggling different medium when implementing a social media strategy; a time-consuming action rarely a problem for agencies but freelancers.

 For various reasons, one being marginal economies of scale.
-Agencies are apt to raise their level of output at a reduced cost.
-Large firms can harness the power of an in-house artificial intelligence team to support in developing systems (algorithms) capable of automating an organization’s social functions and responding to clients needs on a full-time basis.
+Agencies are apt to raise their level of output at reduced cost.
+Large firms harness the power of an in-house artificial intelligence team to develop systems (algorithms) capable of automating an organization’s social functions and responding to clients needs on a full-time basis.

 2. Access to social media platforms staff and executive team

 For agencies, reaching owners of Facebook or Twitter is almost a phone call away.
-Meaning, getting insider information on new service/product updates ensures they are ahead of the competition by delivering more value to their subscribers.
+Meaning, getting insider information on new service/product updates ensures they stay ahead of competition delivering more value to their subscribers.

 3. Courses, teaching, and workshops on digital marketing.

-A successful digital marketing strategy takes time and effort to pick up.
-So as the ROI on key targeted metrics.
+A successful digital marketing strategy takes time and effort to pick.
+So as the ROI on key metrics.
 Luckily, there is an incredible amount of resources out there to help.

 As a diversification measure, agencies today have included online courses in their portfolios as a way to improve their social media experience.